MRC Equipment Panel: member vacancies

 Remuneration

-£160 per day, transport and subsistence as appropriate
+£160 per day, travel and subsistence as appropriate

-The Medical Research Council (MRC) is inviting applications from researchers and research technical professionals to become members of the Equipment Panel.
+The Medical Research Council (MRC) is inviting applications from researchers and research technical professionals to become members of the Equipment Panel from 1 April 2027.

 It is essential you are an experienced researcher and reviewer with appropriate expertise related to the vacancy that you are applying for.

-MRC’s research boards and panels play a key role in delivering MRC objectives across our portfolio of research.
+MRC’s panels play a key role in delivering MRC objectives across our portfolio of research.
 They make funding recommendations and contribute to the development and delivery of MRC strategy.

 Who we’re looking for